Obsessive Compulsive Disorder (OCD) is an anxiety-related condition

 It’s quite common for people with severe anxiety to also experience recurrent worrying thoughts and feel the need to repeat a behaviour (e.g. two blinks), which they think will stop a bad thing from happening.
 This does not necessarily mean they have OCD although there is an overlap of symptoms.
 Children or young people with autism also sometimes use repetitive behaviours to help themselves feel calmer.
 Have a look at our pages on anxiety for some general resources.

-Typically, OCD falls into one of the following categories: Checking, Contamination/Mental Contamination, Hoarding, Ruminations/Intrusive Thoughts
+Typically, OCD falls into one of the following categories: Checking, Contamination, Hoarding, Ruminations or Intrusive Thoughts

-All the Things that Could go Wrong by Stewart Foster.
-Award winning story about a boy with OCD and about bullying which is both moving and funny but above all an honest look at what it's like to have OCD.
+- All the Things that Could go Wrong by Stewart Foster.
+An award-winning story about a boy with OCD and about bullying which is both moving and funny but above all an honest look at what it’s like to have OCD.
 Suitable from 9-10yrs